tdragon6/Supershell/README_EN.md

 In regular penetration tests and competitions, are you worried about `Ctrl + C` accidentally closing the shell when you bounce back?
 Are you struggling to execute some interactive scripts?
 Conventional rebound shells are often just the execution of commands and the response of results.
 Such shells usually lack convenient functions, such as full interactive access, TAB completion, interactive program execution and history records.

 Supershell is a WEB management platform that integrates the reverse_ssh service.
 It uses docker one-click deployment ([Build](#Build)) to support team collaboration for C2 remote control.
 By establishing a reverse SSH tunnel on the target host, get real The fully interactive Shell supports multi-platform client Payload at the same time.
-The size of the client Payload is a few MB, which can be understood as deploying a few MB ssh server on the target host, and then obtaining an ssh shell; Supershell integration Provides functions such as client management, client Payload generation, interactive shell, file management, file server, memory injection, installation service, migration guid, local native sftp command file transfer, local ssh tunnel port forwarding and memo.
+The size of the client Payload is a few MB, which can be understood as deploying a few MB ssh server on the target host, and then obtaining an ssh shell; Supershell integration Provides functions such as client management, client Payload generation, interactive shell, file management, file server, memory injection, installation service, migration guid, client listening, local native sftp command file transfer, local ssh tunnel port forwarding and memo.

 At the same time, Supershell allows you to share the obtained Shell with your partners.
 The Shells are all embedded in the browser page.
 The shared Shell adopts a separate authentication method, and there is no need to provide your partners with the identity authentication credentials of the management platform.